dave-thompson/shuffleduck_rails/README.md

 #ShuffleDuck

-SHUFFLEDUCK was a flashcard-based education platform.
+ShuffleDuck was a flashcard-based education platform.
 It comprised:

 - a Flash / ActionScript WYSIWIG flashcard editor
 - an iOS app for studying hi-fidelity flashcards